Listed in chronological order. For detailed information about this topic, contact the Archives.

 - Francis H. Smith Statue (1931) View photograph

 Bronze statue of VMI's first Superintendent, by sculptor Ferrucio Legnaioli.
-It was originally located near the New Market monument, but today resides in front of Smith Hall, VMI's administration building.
+Smith, who served for fifty years - from the opening of the Institute in 1839 through 1889 - is known as the "builder and rebuilder" of VMI.
+The statue was originally located near the New Market monument, but today resides in front of Smith Hall, VMI's administration building.

 - George C. Marshall Statue (1978) View photograph